nforgeio/neonKUBE/Images/haproxy/README.md

 # Image Tags

+Supported images are tagged with the HAProxy version plus the image build date.

+From time-to-time you may see images tagged like `:BRANCH-*` where **BRANCH** identifies the Git source branch where the image was built from.
+These images are used for internal development purposes only and **should not be used production** as they may not actually work and may also be removed or updated at any time.

-The following image tags identify archived images which will not be deleted but are not maintained.
+The following image tags identify archived images which will not be deleted but are no longer maintained.

 * `1.6.9`
 * `1.6.10`